hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 - createdAt=2024-01-04T12:34:56
 ```

-## Example 8 -- Select Using Cursors
+## Example 8 -- Selecting Using Cursors

 The following code looks remarkably similar to using a list.
 However, it implements streaming of rows: